NativeScript/docs-v8/nativescript-core/trace.md

 ### Error handling

 The Trace module also allows you to set a single error handler(`TraceErrorHandler`) to handle errors you capture with `Trace.error("Error messsage" | Error)` at different places in your app.
+You can read more about error handling in Nativescript at [Error Hnadling](/architecture-concepts/error-handling.md).

 ```ts
 const errorHandler: TraceErrorHandler = {